-The most common radiation therapy treatment for laryngeal cancer is called external beam radiation.
+The most common radiation therapy treatment for hypopharyngeal cancer is called external beam radiation.
 This type of radiation therapy applies radiation from outside the body.

-Radiation therapy can be used in both the early and advanced stages of laryngeal cancer in the following ways:
+Radiation therapy can be used in the following ways:

-- Small field: This is frequently used in the definitive treatment (curative) of early (stage I or II) laryngeal cancer in an outpatient setting.
-This is when radiation therapy is targeted at the larynx alone.
-Treatments are usually given daily, for a period of 7 weeks. - Definitive radiation therapy: This is a curative treatment option for patients with advanced stage laryngeal cancer.
-The aim of the therapy is to preserve the larynx and its function.
-It is another option to removing the voice box (total laryngectomy).
-Radiation therapy comprehensively treats the cancer of the voice box, its surrounding region, and the lymph nodes at both sides of the neck.
-Radiation therapy is typically delivered daily (but not on weekends) for 7 weeks and can be given as: - o definitive radiation therapy alone; or - o definitive radiation therapy with concurrent chemotherapy (adding chemotherapy to radiation therapy (chemoradiation) to make it more effective). - Adjuvant radiation therapy: This is given after the surgical removal of the voice box and the lymph nodes (on both or either sides of the neck).
-It is used as an additional treatment to kill cancer cells that may not have been removed during surgery.
+- Definitive radiation therapy: This is a curative treatment option for people with hypopharyngeal cancer.
+The aim of the treatment is to preserve the larynx and its function.
+It is an alternative to surgery, which may involve removal of the voice box (laryngectomy).
+Radiation therapy comprehensively treats the cancer of the hypopharynx, its surrounding region, and the lymph nodes at both sides of the neck.
+Radiation therapy is delivered daily (no treatment on weekends) for 7 weeks and can be given as: - o Definitive radiation therapy alone; or - Definitive radiation therapy with concurrent chemotherapy (adding chemotherapy to radiation therapy [chemoradiation] to make it more effective). - Adjuvant radiation therapy: This is when radiation therapy is given after the surgical removal of the hypopharyngeal cancer.
+It is used as an additional treatment to kill cancer cells that may not have been removed during surgery and may still be present in the hypopharynx and in the lymph nodes at both sides of the neck.
 It usually starts about 4 weeks after surgery to allow recovery from surgery.
 Radiation therapy treatment usually lasts for about 6 weeks.
-Sometimes chemotherapy is added to the adjuvant radiation therapy (chemoradiation) to make it more effective

-Palliative radiation therapy: In cases where cure is not possible, radiation therapy is used to relieve symptoms of very advanced laryngeal cancer.
+Sometimes chemotherapy is added to the adjuvant radiation therapy (chemoradiation) to make it more effective. - Palliative radiation therapy: In cases where cure is not possible, radiation therapy is used to relieve symptoms of advanced hypopharyngeal cancer.
 Symptoms that may require palliative radiation therapy include pain, bleeding, breathing and swallowing difficulties.